'Time for talk is over': US grapples for new approach on North Korea

 The risks of a military strike or all out conflict with North Korea are even greater, with US Defense Secretary James Mattis warning last month it could result in tragedy "on an unbelievable scale."

-"The time to launch a preventative war is before they have a nuclear armed ICBM," said arms control expert Jeffrey Lewis on his podcast last week.
+"The time to launch a preventative war is before they have a nuclear armed ICBM," arms control expert Jeffrey Lewis said on his podcast last week.

 That leaves diplomacy.
-Since the six party talks -- involving North Korea, China, Japan, South Korea, Russia and the US -- ended in failure more than a decade ago, multiple US administrations have refused to return to the negotiating table with Pyongyang unless the regime agrees to give up its nuclear program.
+Since the six-party talks -- involving North Korea, China, Japan, South Korea, Russia and the United States -- ended in failure more than a decade ago, multiple US administrations have refused to return to the negotiating table with Pyongyang unless the regime agrees to give up its nuclear program.

 That approach is looking increasingly absurd, Lewis pointed out.
 "We've consistently had this idea that the North Koreans are a joke and we don't have to give them anything," he said.
-"People were wrong about that, the North Koreans didn't get strong armed (at the six party talks), they built nuclear weapons, and now they've built an ICBM."
+"People were wrong about that, the North Koreans didn't get strong armed (at the six-party talks), they built nuclear weapons, and now they've built an ICBM."

-Jon Wolfsthal, a former national security adviser to Obama, said last week the US may have to give up on denuclearizing North Korea.
+Jon Wolfsthal, a former national security adviser to Obama, said last week the United States may have to give up on denuclearizing North Korea.

 "As much as I would like North Korea to freeze and end its nuclear program, no combination of threats, engagement, negotiations, and sanctions, has produced that outcome," he wrote.

-Instead, Wolfsthal said the US should move towards a policy of deterring Pyongyang from ever using its weapons: "The Trump administration must communicate directly with its North Korean counterparts to ensure they have a clear understanding of what actions would provoke a direct US response."
+Instead, Wolfsthal said the US should move toward a policy of deterring Pyongyang from ever using its weapons: "The Trump administration must communicate directly with its North Korean counterparts to ensure they have a clear understanding of what actions would provoke a direct US response."

-Speaking Sunday, senior Democratic Senator Dianne Feinstein urged the Trump administration "to begin some very serious negotiation with the North and stop this program."
+Speaking Sunday, Democratic Sen. Dianne Feinstein urged the Trump administration "to begin some very serious negotiation with the North and stop this program."

 Delury said the US "needs to open up high level channels directly with with Pyongyang, as direct to Kim Jong Un as possible, and work it from there."